-- Configuring the UnboundID Directory, Proxy, and Synchronization Servers. - Setting up the PostgreSQL database. - Unzipping and installing the Metrics Engine using the setup tool. - Configuring the Metrics Engine using the monitored-servers tool.
+- Configuring the External Servers: UnboundID Identity Data Store, UnboundID Identity Proxy, and UnboundID Identity Data Sync servers. - Installing the Metrics Engine using the setup tool. - Configuring the Metrics Engine using the monitored-servers tool.

 The remainder of this chapter describes each of these steps in detail.